Book One: The Abandoned Gods

 The Keepers

-For readers who love dark romantasy, this series follows broken gods, perilous loyalty, and the cost of choosing love in a mythic world—where every choice leaves a mark.
+For readers who love character-driven fantasy with mythological elements, this story follows broken gods, perilous loyalty, and the cost of choosing love in a world where every choice leaves a mark.

 Perfect for those who crave character-driven fantasy with emotional intensity, slow-burn devotion, and high stakes that linger.